What to do if…

 -

-- If you must use a trusted companion’s phone, do it with them present, log out afterwards, and avoid leaving passport/ID images stored on their device.
+- If you use a trusted companion’s phone, stay present, log out afterwards, and check that passport, face, or identity images are not left in their photos, files, downloads, or app account.

 -